1024mb/APK-Info/README.md

 # APK-Info
-APK-Info is a Windows tool to get detailed info about an apk file.
+APK-Info is a Windows tool to get detailed info about an apk or apks file.

 The app was originally created by ZoSTeR and posted on [Total Commander Forum](https://www.ghisler.ch/board/viewtopic.php?t=32908)